How to Clean Stainless Steel Pans & Cookware

 For this method, you’ll need two common cleaning ingredients: vinegar and baking soda.
 Vinegar is an effective cleaning solution for stuck-on foods thanks to its acetic acid content, which helps break down tough food particles.

-- Fill the bottom of your pot or pan with water, enough to cover the stuck-on food.
+- Add water: Fill the bottom of your pot or pan with water, enough to cover the stuck-on food.

-- Add 1 cup of vinegar and bring water to a boil.
+- Boil: Once the pot or pan has been filled with water, add 1 cup of vinegar and bring water to a boil.

-- Once boiling, remove from the heat and add in 2 Tbsp. of baking soda.
+- Remove from heat: Once boiling, remove from the heat and add in 2 Tbsp. of baking soda.

-- Briefly mix together and empty the pan.
+- Mix: Briefly mix together and empty the pan.

-- Use a non-abrasive sponge or scrubber to rid the pan of any remaining food particles.
+- Scrub: Use a non-abrasive sponge or scrubber to rid the pan of any remaining food particles.

 Remove Burnt Food with Cream of Tartar